Measuring Cost of Goods Sold (COGS) in Restaurants for Maximum Profitability

 1. Inventory Management

 Implement a robust inventory management system to keep track of stock levels, reduce waste, and avoid over-ordering.
 Regular inventory audits can identify discrepancies and ensure accuracy.
+Managing inventory across locations is vital.
+Learn more in Mastering Restaurant Inventory Management: A Comprehensive Guide.

 2. Supplier Negotiations